Skip to main content

 4 mentions Positive Neutral Negative

-Grinding in the game is often seen as tedious and repetitive, with unlocking items feeling more like a chore than rewarding progression.
-Simple tasks like clicking each dice can become monotonous, detracting from the overall experience.
+Grinding in the game is seen as tedious and sometimes overly drawn out, with unlocking items feeling more like a chore than rewarding progression.
+Specific mechanics like clicking dice repeatedly add to the sense of unnecessary grind, detracting from overall enjoyment.

 • “Unlocking items gets tedious – I get the idea behind progression, but sometimes it felt more grindy than satisfying.”